England toil for wickets as storms intervene

-LEEDS, England England failed to make a breakthrough before rain forced the abandonment of play at 1715 (1615 GMT) on the fourth day of the second test at Headingley on Sunday as South Africa reached 39 without loss in their second innings.
+LEEDS, England, Aug 5 - England failed to make a breakthrough when rain stopped play before tea on the fourth day of the second test at Headingley on Sunday as South Africa reached 39 without loss in their second innings.

 Jacques Rudolph, opening in place of the injured Alviro Petersen, was unbeaten on 21 while skipper Graeme Smith was on 17 as he continued to bat with a minor knee injury.